KenKundert/nestedtext/README.rst

 - Unicode characters without encoding them
 - commas are not used to separate dictionary and list items

+YAML
+""""

-*YAML* was to be the human friendly alternative to *JSON*, but the authors were too ambitious and tried to support too many data types and too many formats.
+*YAML* is considered by many to be a human friendly alternative to *JSON*, but the authors were too ambitious and tried to support too many data types and too many formats.
 To distinguish between all the various types and formats, a complicated and non-intuitive set of rules developed.
-For example, 2 is interpreted as an integer, 2.0 as a real number, and both 2.0.0 and "2" are strings.  *YAML* at first appears very appealing when used with simple examples, but things can quickly become complicated or provide unexpected results.
+For example, 2 is interpreted as an integer, 2.0 as a real number, while $2.00, 2.0km, 2.0.0 and "2" are strings.  *YAML* at first appears very appealing when used with simple examples, but things can quickly become complicated or provide unexpected results.
 A reaction to this is the use of *YAML* subsets, such as `StrictYAML
 <https://hitchdev.com/strictyaml>`_.
 However, the subsets still try to maintain
 compatibility with *YAML* and so inherit much of its complexity.
 For example, both *YAML* and *StrictYAML* support the `nine different ways to write multi-line strings in YAML <http://stackoverflow.com/a/21699210/660921>`_.

-*YAML* recognized the problems that result from *JSON* needing to unambiguously distinguish between many data types and instead uses implicit typing, which creates its own `problems
+*YAML* avoids the problems that result from *JSON* needing to unambiguously distinguish between many data types and instead uses implicit typing, which creates its own `problems
 <https://hitchdev.com/strictyaml/why/implicit-typing-removed>`_.